docQodly/docs/docs/language/basics/lang-parameters.md

 ## Optional parameters

-In the Qodly documentation, the `{ }` characters (braces) indicate optional parameters.
-For example, `ASSERT ( boolExpression {, messageText} )` means that the *messageText* parameter may be omitted when calling the command.
+In the QodlyScript documentation, the `{ }` characters (braces) usually indicate optional parameters.
+For example, `.extract( attributePath : string { , option : integer } ) : collection)` means that the *option* parameter may be omitted when calling the command.
 You can call it in the following ways:

 ```4d
-ASSERT(a != "","Search for a blank value") //2 parameters
+firstnames=ds.Teachers.all().extract("firstname") //1 parameter
-ASSERT(a != "") //1 parameter
+addresses=ds.Teachers.all().extract("address",ck keep null) //2 parameters
 ```

-Qodly methods and functions also accept such optional parameters.
+QodlyScript methods and functions also accept such optional parameters.
 You can declare any number of parameters.
-If you call a method or function with less parameters than declared, missing parameters are processed as default values in the called code, [according to their type](data-types.md#default-values).
+If you call a method or function with less parameters than declared, missing parameters are processed as default values in the called code, [according to their type](lang-data-types.md#default-values).
 For example:

 ```4d
 // "concate" function of myClass
-Function concate (param1 : Text , param2 : Text)-> result : Text
+function concate (param1 : string , param2 : string)-> result : string
 result=param1+" "+param2
 ```

 ```4d
   // Calling method
 class=cs.myClass.new()